 f(p) = fbm( p + fbm( p + fbm( p )) )

-Where fbm is any function, and p is any value (2d position vector for 2d visualization).
-In my case, fbm is a Perlin Noise function.
+is any value (2d position vector for 2d visualization).
+In my case, fbm

 I've actually implemented the algorytm in a "wrong" way (which I realized later) - adding more parametrization and using two of noise values as a single vector for the third one.
 That gave quite specific shapes in result.